 And you need to clearly articulate, you know, like a Senator Corker who came out and spoke against him in Chattanooga, calling him incompetent.

-Uh you need to be able to talk to Mish McConnell who said that the president uh he's not familiar with his job or or or how it works in Washington, D.C.
-He has excessive, you know, expectations, and have a a conversation with him saying these are the things that you need to get done that you promise to get done, or else we're going to look for new leadership in the uh in the Senate uh GOP.
+He has excessive expectations and have a conversation with him saying, these are the things that you need to get done that you promised to get done, or else we're going to look for new leadership in the Senate GOP.

-But they get but if they get to that point, then every opportunity that the House, the Republican House, the Republican Senate, and the President had to make significant changes will evaporate.
+But if they get to that point, then every opportunity that the House, the Republican House, the Republican Senate, and the President had to make significant changes will evaporate because the American people are not going to tolerate them not keeping all of their promises.

 No, you're absolutely right.

-And so I think that this is one of the things a Ronald Reagan will call in a Paul Ryan and a and a Mitch McCollin say, look, this has to happen because next November 2018, you guys will not be in a leadership position because you have failed the American people.
+A Ronald Reagan will call in a Paul Ryan and a Mitch McConnell and say, look, this has to happen because next November 2018, you guys will not be in a leadership position because you have failed the American people.

 You have told them and betrayed them because you said that these are the things you stood for, but you're not doing it.

-So you can try to go out there and you can have members that are attacking me, but the bottom line is this you guys are failing.
+So you can try to go out there and you can have members that are attacking me.

-And I think he needs to have that heart-to-heart conversation with those two individuals in the White House or by phone, whichever one is is best suited.
+And I think he needs to have that heart-to-heart conversation with those two individuals in the White House or by phone, whichever one is best suited.

-But the most important thing when we look at what's happened with North Korea, the fact that we just had another Islamic uh terrorist attack in Finland, a stabbing attack.
+But the most important thing, when we look at what's happened with North Korea, the fact that we just had another Islamic terrorist attack in Finland, a stabbing attack, we need the president to stand up and be this visionary.

-I I have always said, Sean, that he needs to give a prime time national security address that talks about the Trump doctrine, talks about how we are going to deal with and contend with all the incredible threats that we have between Russia, China, Iran, North Korea, and the global Islamic jihad.
+I have always said, Sean, that he needs to give a prime time national security address that talks about the Trump doctrine, talks about how we are going to deal with and contend with all the incredible threats that we have between Russia, China, Iran, North Korea, and the global Islamic jihad.

 Now is the time that you have to show that presidential leadership.

-And and I think that's very important.
+And I think that's very important.

-Well, I I don't disagree at all.
+Yeah, I don't disagree at all.

-I think they need to follow through on middle class tax cuts, corporate tax cuts, repatriation of trillions is an opportunity to meet their uh under our feet, we have natural resources that will allow us from a national security standpoint to never ever need a foreign drop of oil ever again, and in the process we'd create a lot of millions of of high-paying career jobs for Americans.
+I think they need to follow through on middle-class tax cuts, corporate tax cuts, repatriation of trillions is an opportunity to meet their under our feet.

 I'd make that a top immediate priority.